IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### metadata
-A list of descriptive entries, given as pairs of human readable `label` and `value` to be displayed to the user.
-There are no semantics conveyed by this information, only strings to present to the user.
-A pair might be used to convey to the user information such as information about the creation of the object, a physical description, or ownership information, amongst other use cases.
+A list of descriptive entries, given as pairs of human readable `label` and `value` entries to be displayed to the user.
+There are no semantics conveyed by this information, only strings to present to the user when the user is interacting with this resource.
+A pair might be used to convey information about the creation of the object, a physical description, ownership information, and many other use cases.

 The value of the `metadata` property _MUST_ be an array of objects, where each object has both `label` and `value` properties.
 The values of both `label` and `value` _MUST_ be JSON objects, as described in the [languages][languages-prezi30] section.